ScienceBasedTargets/SBTi-finance-tool/docs/contributing.rst

 Getting started
 -----------------
+Before getting started it's important to have a clean Python environment.
+The recommended Python version is 3.6 or higher.
+An anaconda environment file is provided in the root of the project, as is a PIP requirements.txt file.
 The easiest way to work on the Python module is by installing it in development mode.
 This can be done using the following command::

     pip install -e .[dev]